-More News by elpidoforos Manolesakis MICE World Travel Market Celebrates 21st Birthday by GTP editing team 1 October 2000 World Travel Market, November 13-16, celebrates its 21st birthday this year with a spectacular, world-class social extravaganza that organizers promise will surpass last year’s highly popular Millennium Party.
-0 FacebookTwitterLinkedinWhatsappEmail Niche markets Conference Tourism Remains Strong by GTP editing team 1 September 2000 Ever larger numbers of Greek hoteliers have invested heavily in conference facilities over the past years.
+More News by elpidoforos Manolesakis Niche markets Conference Tourism Remains Strong by GTP editing team 1 September 2000 Ever larger numbers of Greek hoteliers have invested heavily in conference facilities over the past years.
 So far, the investment has paid off.
 Expenses have been covered royally as income from conference organization is substantial.
 0 FacebookTwitterLinkedinWhatsappEmail Niche markets More And More Greeks Head For The Hills by GTP editing team 1 September 2000 This year, a substantial number of Greek holidaymakers headed for the mountains during the peak July-August vacation period instead of heading for the beaches.
 “An increase in mountain tourism has been seen in the past few years, even during the summer months,” says Thimios Apostolopoulos, head of the Hellenic Tourism Organization’s section for room and apartment rentals.
 0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Minoan To Place Seven New Vessels In Greek Waters by GTP editing team 1 September 2000 In less than two years, Crete-based Minoan Lines plans to accept delivery of at least seven new fast-ferry vessels.
 A number of these vessels are slated for routes to European ports, while others will replace older vessels on basic Greek routes.
 0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Americans Remain Strong Mediterranean Cruise Passengers by GTP editing team 1 September 2000 The Mediterranean now attracts some 15 percent of world cruise passengers, according to recent data from the Cruise Lines International Association.
 The prime source for cruise passengers continues to be North Americans, with some six million estimated for this year, or about 80% of the world’s cruising clients.
 For the next several years, the association predicts an approximate increase of nine percent annually.
 0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Tall Sailing Ship Runs Greek Island Cruises by GTP editing team 1 September 2000 As of this summer, the Star Flyer, a tall sailing cruise ship, runs a cruise from Piraeus every Saturday to the islands of Mykonos, Chios, Kusadasi, Patmos, Sifnos and Kea.
 Its alternate program includes the islands of Hydra, Santorini, Rodos, Bodrum and Paros.
 0 FacebookTwitterLinkedinWhatsappEmail Happenings World Tourism Day 2000 Promotes Technology And Nature by GTP editing team 1 September 2000 World Tourism Day, September 27, concentrates on the two challenges for tourism at the dawn of the twenty-first century, technology and nature.
 The creator of the annual event, the World Tourism Organization, says “as we enter the twenty-first century, the world will be increasingly characterized by the penetration of technology in all aspects of our life.
 In this respect, tourism is inevitably becoming an essential user of the main innovative technologies.”
 0 FacebookTwitterLinkedinWhatsappEmail Destinations news Thessaloniki Convention Bureau Activated by GTP editing team 1 August 2000 The Thessaloniki Convention & Visitors Bureau has just released a 12-page brochure that lists information on how best to organize a conference in the northern port city.
 0 FacebookTwitterLinkedinWhatsappEmail Company updates Milos Conference Center Officially Opened by GTP editing team 1 August 2000 The Milos Conference Centre George Eliopoulos, founded by Kitty Kyriacopoulou, chairperson of the mining company Argyro and Barytinis, was officially opened last month by the deputy minister for foreign affairs, Elizabeth Papazois.
 0 FacebookTwitterLinkedinWhatsappEmail Destinations news Delphi Hosts Innovative Eatery by GTP editing team 1 August 2000 Dining out at Delphi can be a truly gratifying experience now that the area hosts the new, innovative Epicuros.
 This restaurant created by Babis and Maria Kourelis of the Hotel Acropole Delphi, not only serves delectable dishes, but also it offers an atmosphere second-to-none in the area.
 The view from a veranda table is breathtaking.
+0 FacebookTwitterLinkedinWhatsappEmail Company updates Alemar Launches Greece’s Largest Catamaran Yacht by GTP editing team 1 August 2000 The largest Greek-flagged catamaran yacht was officially presented for the first time last month at the Palio Faliro Yacht Club.
+Christened Neptune, the vessel ranks eighth in the world, and is unique in its class in the Mediterranean.
 0 FacebookTwitterLinkedinWhatsappEmail 1 … 1,211 1,212 1,213 1,214 1,215 … 1,219 Share FacebookTwitterLinkedinWhatsappEmail

 Niche markets Conference Tourism Remains Strong by GTP editing team 1 September 2000 Ever larger numbers of Greek hoteliers have invested heavily in conference facilities over the past years.
 So far, the investment has paid off.
 Expenses have been covered royally as income from conference organization is substantial.
 0 FacebookTwitterLinkedinWhatsappEmail